 Here are some tips to help you travel responsibly:

 - Take only photos, leave only footprints.
 Yes, the shells are lovely, but they could also be a future home for little sea creatures.
 Some flowers and plants are protected and everything should stay in its natural environment.
 The only thing you should take away with you is your rubbish.
 Never leave it on the beach!

 - Don't rush to flush and take short showers - freshwater is precious everywhere, especially on the islands.

-- Try not to disturb marine life and never touch them - they have never been exposed to human bacteria and could get sick.
+- Try not to disturb marine life and never touch it - it has never been exposed to human bacteria and touching them could make them sick.

 - With many of our packages we offer swimming with manta rays.
 Don't be tempted to touch them.
 While these gentle giants are not going to harm you, you can damage their delicate mucus membrane by touching them, which can lead to them getting infections.

 - Try not to buy single-use plastic drink bottles.
 All Awesome Adventures Packages include a re-usable drink bottle with resorts providing complimentary filtered drinking water (often available at the bar).

 - We recommend using a sunscreen brand that is 'reef-safe'.
 Ingredients in some sunscreens can damage the delicate marine ecosystem.